 Install the extension into the public schema to avoid potential permission issues.

-CREATE extension ganos_geometry_pyramid WITH schema public;
+CREATE EXTENSION ganos_geometry_pyramid WITH SCHEMA public;

-• Create a vector tile pyramid for a table:
+Build a vector tile pyramid

 SELECT ST_BuildPyramid('test', 'geom', 'id', '{"sourceSRS":4326}');